Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

     - **app.js** - The entry point of the Express application where you set up server configurations, middleware, and initialize routes.

     2.3. **Implementation Approach**
-    - **Models:** In the proxy-browser-backend, our project incorporates models for User, Location, OTP, PaymentMethod, Plan, and Session,   which directly correspond to the database tables.
-These models serve as integral components employed consistently throughout the project for querying purposes.
-The implementation of these models is facilitated by Sequelize, a choice made for its ease of query construction and its inherent safeguard against SQL injection attacks.
-Additionally, we have opted to employ a MySQL database in conjunction with Sequelize.
+    - **Models:**
+      - **Database Models in proxy-browser-backend:** The project, proxy-browser-backend, includes specific models representing key entities such as User, Location, OTP, PaymentMethod, Plan, and Session.
+      - **Direct Mapping to Database Tables:** Each of these models corresponds directly to respective database tables, ensuring a structured and organized data storage approach.
+      - **Consistent Querying Components:** These models are integral components employed consistently across the project, facilitating data querying operations.
+      - **Utilization of Sequelize:** The implementation of these models is streamlined and made efficient through the use of Sequelize, a database ORM (Object-Relational Mapping) tool.
+      - **Advantages of Sequelize:** Sequelize was chosen for its ease of query construction, simplifying the process of interacting with the database.
+Additionally, it offers inherent safeguards against SQL injection attacks, enhancing security.
+      - **MySQL Database:** The project employs a MySQL database in conjunction with Sequelize, providing a robust and reliable backend data storage solution.

     - **Attribute Knowledge**
       - **Users**